New Jersey Roads - NJ 31

 Around Flemington Circle with US 202 at the eastern end of NJ 12.
 As you can see, NJ 31 leaves 202 here to head north instead of northeast.

-Heading NB from the circle, NJ 31 picks up CR 523 and dumps it off here with an ugly new sign and a handsome old one.
+Heading NB from the circle, NJ 31 appears to pick up CR 523 and dump it off here with an ugly new sign and a handsome old one, but in fact CR 523 crosses and Bartles Corner Rd. is CR 612 until it gets back to 523.
 A little spacing never hurt anyone.

 The only overheads to be found on NJ 31 are right here at I-78.
 Rather than sign the U-turn, which is only mildly useful, those last signs should include NJ 173, since an actual route begins right on that overpass.
 Notice that the old, faded overheads have clearly been rearranged over time.
 The I-78/US 22 BGS's only had I-78 WEST once upon a time, and that I-78 was probably a button copy shield (see NJ 17 at I-80).
 The NJ 31 BGS had Clinton added as a destination, with mismatched letters (and in one case with a sign extension!), and it also had the shield replaced from NJ 69.
 NJ 69 was the number from 1953 up until 69 started being more than just a swirly, yin-yang number and teenagers started learning how to use screwdrivers.